VoxForge/Robocallblocker/README.md

 # Robocallblocker (work in progress)
 Configurations for OBI110 and FreePBX/Asterisk block landline robocallers.

 We have an old-school landline phone for home use and have been getting many SPAM calls.
 This is an approach to blocking those calls using an OBI110 [ATA](https://en.wikipedia.org/wiki/Analog_telephone_adapter) and [FreePBX](https://en.wikipedia.org/wiki/FreePBX).

-It simply asks callers to press a key, and if they do, IT THEN transfers the call to our regular [landline](https://en.wikipedia.org/wiki/Landline) phones.
-If they don't, it sends the call to a SPAM voice mail.
-A whitelist can be set up to bypass the IVR Spam filter altogether and allow known callers to ring your phone directly.
+It simply asks callers to press a key, and if they do, it then transfers the call to our regular [landline](https://en.wikipedia.org/wiki/Landline) phone.
+If no one answers, it sends the call to a good voice mail extension.
+If they don't a key, it sends the call to a SPAM voice mail.
+A whitelist allows known callers bypass the IVR Spam filter altogether and ring your phone directly.

 The ATA used in this document is an old OBI110 I had purchased a few years ago and finally got around to setting up to communicate with FreePBX on an old HP mini netbook.